• Skip to main content

 Making the dough:

-- If using dry ACTIVE yeast: Dissolve it in a bowl with warm water and set aside for 5-10 minutes.
+• If using non-instant dry yeast: dissolve it in a bowl with warm water and set aside for 5-10 minutes.
 If the yeast is of high quality, it will "inflate" slightly and become bubbly during this time.

-- Add salt, sugar, and olive oil to the bowl of a stand mixer.
-(If using INSTANT yeast, simply add yeast and warm water to the same bowl.)
+• Add salt, sweetener, and olive oil to the bowl of a stand mixer.

 First Rise: